Streamgage data, unified

 CSV export on every dataset and a documented REST API for everything else.
 Drop readings straight into a spreadsheet, notebook, or your own pipeline.

-Sign up, pick your gauges, and start reading flow data without leaving the page.
+Sign up, select your gages, and start querying flow data.

 Get started